 Really, this looked and felt like a horror movie scene!
 I was in no mood to take photos, so you just have to trust me on this (or head to Google street view/Google Earth).

-Later on, we found out that this hotel was full with local tourists in town for the Tech Conference, and they all came by car, not the creepy way of public transport.
+Later on, we found out that this hotel was full of local tourists in town for the Tech Conference, and they all came by car.

 Walking inside Partner hotel could have been a better experience, but instead we were welcomed by a kitsch room at the end of a long, spooky hallway (general hotel décor was also full of kitsch items).